On average, homeowners can expect to pay between 8 and 20 cents per square foot for hydroseeding, or $3,485 to $8,712 per acre.

 Cost Estimator by Lawn Size

 Do you have acres of land that you need to hydroseed?
-Don’t let the costs above worry you.
-Most hydroseeding companies offer discounted rates when hydroseeding by the acre.
+Although the cost to hydroseed 1 acre is between $3,485 and $8,712, most hydroseeding companies offer discounted rates when hydroseeding a large yard size.

 Other Factors That Affect Cost